MethodsOfMachineLearning/cabs/README.md

 implements the identical parameter updates, but adds the necessary additional computations for the CABS batch size.
 A crucial part of that is the within-batch estimate of the gradient variance, see equation (10) in the [paper][1].
-As mentioned in section 4.2, the computation of the second gradient moment is a little tricky.
-It can be found in gradient_moment.py.
-For more information see this [note][2].
+As mentioned in section 4.2, the computation of the second gradient moment (see gradient_moment.py) is a little tricky; for more information see this [note][2].

 [1]: https://arxiv.org/
 [2]: https://drive.google.com/open?id=0B0adgqwcMJK5aDNaQ2Q4ZmhCQzA